how-to-firebase/full-stack-firebase/cloud-functions-for-firebase/introduction.md

 ### Firebase Storage triggers

-Firebase Storage has only a single trigger, there are two ways to listen to it:
+Firebase Storage has a single trigger with two ways to listen to it:

 > The optional `.bucket('bucketName')` function allows for filtering based on storage buckets